When it comes to pellet grills, Traeger are king.

 |Exterior material||Painted steel|

-While there’s something nice about grilling with charcoal when you are camping, you can’t beat the versatility of pellet grill.
-Being able to bake, grill and smoke are super convenient when you can only take one grill with you.
+While there’s something nice about grilling with charcoal when you are camping, you can’t beat the versatility of a pellet grill.
+Being able to bake, grill and smoke is super convenient when you can only take one grill with you.

 Where are Traeger grills made?